Downtown Parking Management Strategic Plan

 The City of Redmond sought information from the community, through an online questionnaire, on your experience with parking in Downtown Redmond.
 The questionnaire was open though March 22, 2019.
 The questionnaire was part of the broader efforts related to developing a Parking Management Strategic Plan for Downtown Redmond.

-In addition to the questionnaire, a parking inventory will be conducted in March.
-The volunteer Parking Advisory Committee and City staff will incorporate the results of the questionnaire and parking inventory as part of the Existing Conditions Report – the first phase of the plan – and will share these results with the community in the spring.
+In addition to the questionnaire, a parking inventory was conducted in March.
+The volunteer Parking Advisory Committee and City staff will incorporate the results of the questionnaire and parking inventory as part of the Existing Conditions Report – the first phase of the plan – and will share these results with the community in the spring of 2020.

 Downtown Parking Advisory Committee

 The Parking Advisory Committee is made up of volunteers representing a broad cross-section of the community including residents, business and property owners, employees, commuters, and frequent visitors to downtown, among others.
 Committee members will be directly engaged with staff, consultants, and the community to help shape parking management policies and strategies for Downtown Redmond.

 We are currently in the second phase of this four-phase plan:

 - Existing Conditions Report.
 The Existing Conditions Report will be the foundation on which subsequent phases are based upon and would be made up of two primary components:

 - Provide planning and policy context for parking in Downtown Redmond by identifying past planning efforts and existing policies and regulations that influence the management and creation of parking today.